 The funding scenario for operating expenses typically involves first calculating the net deficit, which is defined as the difference between the sum of all allowable expenses minus all operating revenues (fares, advertising, any others).
-The net deficit is then usually eligible to be funded through FTA's Section 5311 program (50% of the net deficit); DRPT's state assistance program (25%), with the remaining 25% coming from local funds.
+The net deficit is then usually eligible to be funded through FTA's Section 5311 program (50% of the net deficit); DRPT's state assistance program (25%), with the remaining 25 percent coming from local funds.

-Capital costs in Virginia are typically funded using the following formula: 80% federal; 16% state; 4% local.
-However, since Jaunt in the past utilized their vehicles to operate ADA service they recently implemented a cost allocation plan with the following formula: 48% federal; 16% state; 36% local.
+Capital costs in Virginia are typically funded using the following formula: 80 percent federal; 16 percent state; 4 percent local.
+However, since Jaunt in the past utilized its vehicles to operate ADA service, it recently implemented a cost allocation plan with the following formula: 48 percent federal; 16 percent state; 36 percent local.

-It is anticipated that any new services proposed for implementation will be funded through these same programs, with the local match required being provided by the local jurisdiction based on their previously agreed-upon formula.
+It is anticipated that any new services proposed for implementation will be funded through these same programs, with the local match required being provided by the local jurisdiction based on the previously agreed-upon formula.